nconrad/plugin-bird-song-classifier/README.md

-# Numpy Plugin Example
+# Bird song Classifier

-This is a simple plugin which uses numpy to compute some stats on a test image.
-While not very useful on its own, it serves as a starting point for other plugin developers.
+This is a simple Neural Network model that takes bird song audio file as input classifies bird species.

 ## Overview